Even Trump voters want the minimum wage raised

 "I hope it gets better.
 I really do, but I just don't want to live on false hope," she says, gazing out at the town that is a shadow of its formal glory days as a coal, oil and tobacco hub.

 Lee County, where Beattyville is located, went overwhelmingly (81%) for Trump.
 Around town, there are frequent sightings of men wearing red "Trump" or "Make America Great Again" hats.
-During the campaign, Trump was all over the place on his minimum wage views.
-At one point he said it was "too high," then he said he would support raising it to $10 an hour.

 Even in this red Kentucky enclave, many Trump voters here want to see the minimum wage raised.